neelmani-u/ER/README.md

 # ER - Real-time Facial Expression Analysis
-The Emotion Detection System is a sophisticated software application designed to accurately analyze and interpret human emotions in real-time by analyzing facial expressions.
+The ER System is a sophisticated software application designed to accurately analyze and interpret human emotions in real-time by analyzing facial expressions.
 Leveraging advanced computer vision and machine learning techniques, this project offers a versatile tool for understanding and responding to human emotions in various contexts, from customer service interactions to psychological research.

 # Key Features:
 - **Real-time Facial Analysis:** The core functionality of the system involves real-time analysis of facial expressions captured through a camera or video feed.
 The system recognizes key facial landmarks and extracts relevant features to determine emotions.